ArunaStorage/documentation/get_started/basic_usage/04_How-To-Collections.md

 Pinned collections can not be updated in place anymore.

 If you try to update an already versioned Collection you have to provide a (semantically) greater version in the request.

+This request needs at least MODIFY permissions on the Collection or the Project under which the collection is registered.

 ### Bash:
 ```bash